 - Describe the Quality Learning and Teaching (QLT) framework

-- Discuss areas where you need to update your course materials for teaching in online environments
+- Identify areas where you need to update your course materials to align with QLT items

-- Apply strategies from QLT in the design of your course
+- Apply strategies from QLT in the (re)design of your course

-- Evaluate your course using the QLT Self-Review process
+- Evaluate your course using the QLT-based Self-Review process

 What are faculty saying about the program?